dx0ff/nevergiveupistheway/README.md

 ### About

-This repository contains the source code for my personal portfolio website, showcasing my projects, skills, and experiences.
+This repository contains the source code for my personal portfolio website, showcasing my achievements, skills, and experiences.
 The website is built with:

 - HTML
 - CSS